Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{WPAL-network (BMVC-2017) \cite{zhou2017weakly}}

 The WPAL is proposed to simultaneously recognize and locate the person attributes in a weakly-supervised manner (\emph{i.e.} only person attribute labels, no specific bounding box annotation).
-As shown in Fig. \ref{DeepAlgorithms-WPAL}, the GoogLeNet is adopted as their basic network for feature extraction.
-They fuse features from different layers (\emph{i.e.} the features from $Conv3-E, Conv2-E$ and $Conv1-E$ layers) and feed into Flexible Spatial Pyramid Pooling layer (FSPP).
-Compared with regular global max-pooling, the advantage of FSPP can be listed as following two aspects: 1). it can add spatial constraint to some attributes like hats; 2). the structure lays in the middle stage of the network but not the top, making correlation between detector and target class not bound at first but free to be learnt during training.
-The outputs of each FSPP are feed into fully connected layers and output a vector whose dimension is same with the number of pedestrian attributes.
+As shown in Fig. \ref{DeepAlgorithms-WPAL}, GoogLeNet is adopted as their basic network for feature extraction.
+They fuse features from different layers (\emph{i.e.} the features from $Conv3-E, Conv2-E$, and $Conv1-E$ layers) and feed into the Flexible Spatial Pyramid Pooling layer (FSPP).
+Compared with regular global max-pooling, the advantage of FSPP can be listed as following two aspects: 1). it can add a spatial constraint to some attributes like hats; 2).
+The structure lies in the middle stage of the network but not the top, making a correlation between the detector and target class not bound at first but free to be learned during training.
+The outputs of each FSPP are fed into fully connected layers and output a vector whose dimension is the same as the number of pedestrian attributes.

-In the training procedure, the network could simultaneously learning to fit the following two targets: the first one is learn the correlation between attributes and randomly initialized mid-level detectors, and the second one is to adapt the target mid-level features of detectors to fit the correlated attributes.
-The learnt correlation, the detection results of mid-level features are later used to locate the person attributes.
+In the training procedure, the network could simultaneously learn to fit the following two targets: the first one is to learn the correlation between attributes and randomly initialized mid-level detectors, and the second one is to adapt the target mid-level features of detectors to fit the correlated attributes.
+The learned correlation, the detection results of mid-level features are later used to locate the person's attributes.

 In addition, the authors also introduce a novel weighted cross entropy loss function to handle the extremely imbalanced distribution of positive and negative samples of most attribute categories.
 The mathematical formulation can be written as follows: